thinks-lol/thinks-lol.github.io/content/posts/what-crispr-o3-and-the-memphis-plume-show-us-about-intelligence.md

 title: "What CRISPR, o3, and the Memphis Plume Show Us About Intelligence"
 date: 2025-01-15
 description: "Universal intelligence—the ability to solve any problem—depends on the ability to be true to yourself while remembering what you've thought, and nothing else."
+tags: ["AI", "memory", "transformers", "CRISPR", "o3", "AGI"]
 ---

 # What CRISPR, o3, and the Memphis Plume Show Us About Intelligence

 **TL;DR: universal intelligence—the ability to solve any problem—depends on the ability to be true to yourself while remembering what you've thought, and nothing else.**

-*This post provides an accessible introduction to our recent paper [Memory makes computation universal, remember? (arXiv:2412.17794)](https://arxiv.org/abs/2412.17794), which formally proves the TL;DR.*
+_This post provides an accessible introduction to our recent paper [Memory makes computation universal, remember? (arXiv:2412.17794)](https://arxiv.org/abs/2412.17794), which formally proves the TL;DR._

 - [The Memphis Plume](#the-memphis-plume) - the race for artificial general intelligence made visible
 - [Universal Computation](#universal-computation) - human + pen + paper + sandwiches = universal computer